Senuri Wijenayake

 National Best Quality Software Awards 2017

-For Tracified, a blockchain based traceability solution for premium products.
+For Tracified, a blockchain-based traceability solution for premium products.

 Gold Medal